 During the period from 1955 to 1960, to defend SRS in the event of an air attack, the U.S. Army established onsite anti-aircraft artillery gun emplacements at several locations near the perimeter of SRS.
+In the mid 1980s, sparse vegetation, dead trees, and small mounds of soil were discovered on a portion of the road leading to Gunsite 113.
+This area, encompassing a portion of the road, became the Gunsite 113 Access Road Unit.

-The Gunsite 720 was one of those emplacements.
-There is no documentation or record of any hazardous substance management or disposal at this unit.
-There is no evidence that any recent disposal activity has occurred.
+The area appears to have been used as a surface disposal area for spoil dirt and/or road construction debris.
+There is no documentation or record of any hazardous substance management, disposal, or any other type of waste disposal at this unit.
+There is no evidence that any recent disposal activities have occurred in this area or that disposal activities were more widespread.
 Also, there is no evidence of any burning or excavation at this waste unit.